isaksmith/GameJam2026/README.md

 - Reach the banana to advance through the game's four levels and finale.

 Large wheels can clear tall obstacles, smooth wheels roll quickly, and irregular or spiky wheels can provide useful grip.
-There is no single best design—each level asks you to reinvent the wheel.
+There is no single best design; each level asks you to reinvent the wheel.

 ## Screenshots